TheAcebyte/bar/README.md

 >    PRINT "Hello, World!"
 > END
 > ```
-> For more examples, you can look at the `examples/` directory.
+> For more advanced examples, you can look at the `examples/` directory.

 ## Features
 * Integer, float, string, character and boolean types.